-(48) Of Greek geometry, we may say that equations are determined by curves, but not that curves were defined by equations, interpret the thinking of the Babylonians; sometimes Kline even misses the numerical procedure - cf. [Høyrup 2010: 12].26
+<48> Of Greek geometry, we may say that equations are determined by curves, but not that curves were defined by equations,

 Morris Kline's Mathematical Thought from Ancient to Modern Times appeared in [1972], after the attacks against the notion of a "geometrical algebra" has set in, but it was relatively unaffected by them.
 It deserves a look.